ERDL pattern: History

 Robert Mueller wearing an ERDL-patterned uniform in 1969.

 The United States Marine Corps (USMC) adopted the green-dominant version as standard issue in South Vietnam in 1968, and later the U.S. Army introduced it on a wide scale in Southeast Asia.

 The ERDL-pattern combat uniform was identical in cut to the OG-107 Tropical Combat uniform, commonly called "jungle fatigues", it was issued alongside.
-It was common for marines to wear mixes of ERDL and OG-107 jungle fatigues, which was authorized owing to periodic shortages.
+It was common for Marines to wear mixes of ERDL and OG-107 jungle fatigues, which was authorized owing to periodic shortages.
 Australian and New Zealand SAS members were also issued U.S.-spec tropical combat uniforms in ERDL during their time in the Vietnam War.
 By the end of the Vietnam War, U.S. service members wore camouflage combat dress as the norm.

 Following the withdrawal of the U.S. military from South Vietnam in 1973, the U.S. Army ceased routine issue of camouflage clothing.
 The 1st Battalion, 13th Infantry Regiment wore the ERDL pattern as an experiment from January 1973 to 1974 in Baumholder, Germany.

 In 1976, the Marines obtained the leftover Vietnam War-era ERDL pattern uniforms which became general issue, replacing the solid OG-107 sateen utility/fatigue uniform.

 The uniform was used to equip the United States Rapid Deployment Force (RDF) while on tropical missions.
-Photographs during the 1979 Iranian hostage crisis show U.S. marines guarding the U.S. embassy wearing the RDF version ERDL uniforms when they were taken hostage by Iranian revolutionaries.
+Photographs during the 1979 Iranian hostage crisis show U.S. Marines guarding the U.S. embassy wearing the RDF version ERDL uniforms when they were taken hostage by Iranian revolutionaries.

 It was not until 1981 that the Army approved another camouflaged uniform.
-That year it officially introduced the M81 Battle Dress Uniform (BDU) in a four-color woodland pattern, an enlarged and slightly altered version of ERDL, to supply all arms of the U.S. military.
-Despite being phased-out after that date, the ERDL pattern continued to see service up into the 1990s.
+That year it officially introduced the M81 Battle Dress Uniform (BDU) in a four-color woodland pattern, an enlarged and slightly altered version of ERDL, to supply all branches of the U.S. military.
+Despite being phased out after that date, the ERDL pattern continued to see service up into the 1990s.
 ERDL was notably seen being worn by various US troops during the Invasion of Panama and seen in 1996 during US peacekeeping operations in Africa.